Kanium/JAM_STARTER_2019/README.md

 > 2. Download the project and unpack it somewhere you want
 > 2.1 From Unity Hub, open the project ( Projects -> Open ...)
 > 2.2 Select the zip folder you unpacked before (/Kanium_challenge_2019)
-> Use version control (which is recommended and a good thing to learn as well) if you can.
+> Use version control (which is a good thing to learn as well) if you can.

 > 4. Think of the game you wish to make, then simplify it a hundred times over.

 ![SIMPLIFY](https://media0.giphy.com/media/IHnROpQICe4kE/giphy.gif?cid=790b76115cb70f3c43726e732e1794be)